State by state limits on cannabis purchase

 Wyoming (WY)

-• Medical: A practicing neurologist can prescribe oil containing a minimum of 5% CBD and no more than 0.3% THC to a patient.
+• Medical: Only neurologist-prescribed oil with minimum 5% CBD and no more than 0.3% THC.

 Challenges and Considerations